Azure AD identity and access management API overview

 You can use the Azure AD APIs in Microsoft Graph to query the user's profile, find other users, manage organizational relationships, track assignments, or create original solutions that incorporate existing organizational data.
 These APIs provide a solid foundation to seamlessly integrate custom business applications into an organization's existing digital services.

 You can use Azure AD APIs in Microsoft Graph to:

 - Look up and manage user profile information for users in your organization, such as name, photo, email address, job title, office location, and more.

 - Create groups for projects and teams in your organization.
 Add and remove members from the group to control access to resources.
 (Dynamic groups can automatically change membership based on user property values.)

-- To control access, you can check for transitive membership in a list of groups or get all the resources of a specified type (like user or group) from a list of generic resource IDs.
+- Check for transitive membership in a list of groups or get all the resources of a specified type (like user or group) from a list of generic resource IDs to control access.